stevebauman/laravel-husk/README.md

 # Laravel Husk

-A thin wrapper around Laravel Dusk, allowing you to test your JavaScript applications with Pest.
+A thin wrapper around Laravel Dusk, allowing you to test your JavaScript applications with PHP using Pest.

 ## Examples